alexhunsley/tca-beam/README.md

 [... etc.]
 ```

-Note that `tca-beam` doesn't create or alter Xcode projects; you need to drop in the created files.
+Note that `tca-beam` doesn't create or alter Xcode projects; you need to "Add files" your Xcode project.

 ## The mission